Generative AI in procurement: A fast-moving landscape

 We can look at the impact of AI on procurement from two perspectives:

 2. The impact on the supply base.
-Procurement teams will need to understand and manage the opportunities and risks as suppliers embed AI into their offerings.
-For instance, if a supplier of application development services uses generative AI to write code, it could be more cost-effective and better quality.
+Procurement teams need to understand and manage the opportunities and risks as suppliers embed AI into their offerings.
+For instance, if a supplier of application development services uses gen AI to write code, it could be more cost-effective and of better quality.
 But it could also result in erroneous code if not managed properly.
-Procurement will be on the front line in managing opportunities and risks of these developments
+Procurement will be on the front line in managing the opportunities and risks of these developments

 How will gen AI improve procurement?

-In terms of the impact on procurement execution, there are a few types of use cases that will rapidly become standard.
-These use cases can be grouped based on some common underlying needs:
+In terms of the impact on procurement execution, a few common use cases have already emerged.
+These use cases can be grouped around common underlying needs:

 • Insights.
 Effective procurement is built on insights.
-These could be from internally generated data, such as supplier performance, or from external data, such as benchmarks, market insights, or supplier discovery.
-Generative AI can surface these insights and present them in easy-to-digest form in response to simple user queries
+These can be from internally generated data, such as supplier performance, or external data, such as benchmarks, market insights, or supplier discovery.
+Generative AI can surface these insights and present them in an easy-to-digest form in response to simple user queries.
+For example, Genpact's sourcing intelligence engine generates category insights for tail spend management, and our supplier selection engine identifies suppliers for particular commodities, evaluates them against relevant parameters, and presents the findings in a structured scorecard to aid in decision-making

 • Document creation.
-Managing the procurement function requires generating all types of documents.
 The procurement process itself can be thought of as a series of documents being created, culminating in the ultimate document – the contract.
 Along the way, procurement teams generate numerous documents: requests for information (RFIs), RFPs, supplier communications, nondisclosure agreements (NDAs), statements of work (SOWs), master service agreements (MSAs), and various types of contracts.
-Generative AI specializes in this type of document creation and can already generate credible RFPs and SOWs.
-Contract creation will be one of the more exciting applications of generative AI for procurement teams.
-However, since each word in a contract can have important implications, relying on generative AI to do this will require additional advances in the ability to merge client-specific clauses with more proactively controlled AI content
+Generative AI can assist in drafting RFPs and SOWs, creating a preliminary framework for procurement teams.
+It's essential to incorporate client-specific clauses with AI-generated content to maintain accuracy and compliance

 • Summarizing documents.
 Another time-consuming activity for procurement is analyzing supplier responses during a competitive bidding process.
-Analyzing prices is just one part of this, and the qualitative analysis can be more problematic.
-For complex purchases, responses can be dozens of pages long, describing the supplier's qualifications, services, specifications, and how they drive value for your company.
-Generative AI can digest and summarize this text to create a succinct executive summary that allows the sourcing team to compare bids and identify areas where they should do a closer analysis of the actual responses
+Analyzing prices is just one part of this, and qualitative analysis can be more problematic.
+For complex purchases, responses can be dozens of pages long, describing the supplier's qualifications, services, specifications, and how it drives value for your company.
+Gen AI can digest and summarize this text to create a succinct summary that allows the sourcing team to compare bids and identify areas where it should do a closer analysis of the actual responses

 These use cases highlight how procurement is ripe for transformation from generative AI.
-But the speed at which they're adopted will be largely dependent on a team's ability to tune their AI models using proprietary company data.
+But the speed at which they're adopted will largely depend on a team's ability to tune its AI models using proprietary company data.

 Implications for your supply base

-As well as assessing how generative AI will impact their own function, procurement professionals also need to think about how it will affect their supply base and the appropriate steps and controls to manage the technology.
-This challenge isn't new, but the rapid evolution of ChatGPT amplified the problem.
+In addition to assessing how generative AI will impact their own function, procurement professionals also need to assess how it impacts their supply base and what steps and controls are required to manage the technology.
+This challenge isn't new, but the rapid proliferation of products and services embedded with gen AI has amplified the problem.
 There are several factors procurement teams should consider:

 • Segmentation of the supply base.
 The opportunities and risks from generative AI will vary by supplier and the product or service being purchased.
-For example, software development shows great potential but also some risk, but if a commodity chemical supplier uses generative AI to optimize its internal processes, the risk and opportunity are lower
+For example, software development shows great potential but also some risk.
+However, if a commodity chemical supplier uses generative AI to optimize its internal processes, the risk and opportunity are lower

-These factors are just a sample of the risks and challenges that procurement leaders will need to address, so it's vital that you understand your suppliers' approaches toward managing AI responsibly.
+These are just some of the risks and challenges that procurement leaders are facing, so it's vital that you understand how your suppliers are managing AI responsibly.

 The way forward

-Given the speed of evolution and the significant potential for this technology, procurement leaders should take the following steps to maximize results and minimize the risk:
+Given the speed of evolution and the significant potential of gen AI, procurement leaders should take the following steps to maximize results and minimize the risk:

 • Establish an AI code of conduct for suppliers.
-Just as many organizations now use a supplier code of conduct, procurement teams will need to incorporate AI-related dimensions into supplier governance.
-This can be incorporated into RFPs as requirements or as questions to assess suppliers during the sourcing process
+Incorporate AI-related dimensions into supplier governance.
+These can be RFP requirements or questions to assess suppliers during the sourcing process

-• Investigate the opportunities for your function.
-Generative AI applications for procurement will continue to evolve.
-While there is no need to be among the earliest adopters, this technology will mature quickly, so planning for the implications and being prepared to act when the time is right will pay ongoing dividends
+• Investigate the high-impact use cases.
+Gen AI applications for procurement will continue to evolve as the technology matures.
+Planning for the implications and being prepared to act when the time is right will pay ongoing dividends

 To successfully get the most out of this technology, we recommend that all business teams: